The Frankenstones: The Flintstones prime-time specials

-Again, the family is odd, and a friendship developed between the Flintstones and the Frankenstones.
+The family is odd once again, and a friendship developed between the Flintstones and the Frankenstones.
 Frank's voice was still patterned after Boris Karloff by John Stephenson.
 This version of the Frankenstones continued to appear throughout the run of the prime-time specials: Fred's Final Fling (1980), Wind-Up Wilma (1981) and Jogging Fever (1981).

 The Flintstone Comedy Show

 The Frankenstones starred in their own eponymous segment on Saturday mornings as part of The Flintstone Comedy Show which premiered on November 22, 1980.
 This third and final version of the Frankenstone family more closely resembled the version previously seen in The New Fred and Barney Show than the Frankenstones that just moved in next door in the prime-time specials.
 This version of the family consisted of: